 Gujarat CM in self quarantine after meeting Congress MLA who tested positive for COVID-19

-Gujarat CM in self quarantine after meeting Congress MLA who testedpositive for COVID-19

 Ahmedabad, Apr 15: Gujarat Chief Minister, Vijay Rupani has self quarantined himself after a Congress legislator he met tested positive for coronavirus.